 Renewable energy has been making huge strides in the past decades - we’ve come a long way from the creation of selenium-based PV panels in the late nineteenth century.
 With the ever-evolving advancement of technology and the increasing importance of pursuing a carbon-neutral energy policy, renewable energy now spans a variety of energy sources and is even threatening the traditional stalwarts of coal, gas and nuclear power.

 This dramatic shift in fortunes has only taken place in the last twenty years or so, but they’re transforming the way in which countries worldwide see- and produce- their energy.

 A worldwide shift

 The market for renewables has grown massively over the past years: cheaper production costs and a global fall in the price of electricity has created huge investor interest.
-Coupled with an increased awareness of global warming, the result has been a boom: indeed, global renewable power generation capacity rose by 9% last year, and there has been a 1,226% growth in renewables since 1990, an era where coal dominated as the main method of energy production.
+Coupled with an increased awareness of global warming, the result has been a boom: indeed, global renewable power generation capacity is expected to increase by almost 75% by 2027, and there has been a 1,226% growth in renewables since 1990, an era where coal dominated as the main method of energy production.

 Solar and wind energy

 An old stalwart of the renewables sector, wind energy has been around for thousands of years- but it’s only in the last decade or so that it’s really taken off.
 Bloomberg predicts that by 2040, solar and wind energy will make up almost half of the world’s energy needs, and account for 34% of all generated power; this is the result of a flurry of investment and building projects across the world.

 The boost in wind- and solar power- has paved the way for ever-more ambitious projects within the sector.
 India and China are currently investing huge sums of money into renewable energy: China currently has more than a third of the world’s wind power capacity, but it is Sweden that generates the most from turbines per population.

 The new developments